Rapptz/discord.py/docs/api.rst

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.

-.. function:: on_status(server, user, status, game_id):
+.. function:: on_status(member):

-    Called whenever a user changes their status or game playing status.
+    Called whenever a :class:`Member` changes their status or game playing status.

-    The status is usually either "idle", "online" or "offline".

-    :param server: The :class:`Server` the user belongs to.
-    :param user: The :class:`User` whose status changed.
+    :param server: The :class:`Member` who has had their status changed.
-    :param status: The new status of the user.
-    :param game_id: The game ID that the user is playing.
-Can be None.

 .. function:: on_channel_delete(channel)
               on_channel_create(channel)